Anson Carter

-Anson Horace Carter (born June 6, 1974) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL) for eight teams, most notably with the Boston Bruins, Edmonton Oilers and Vancouver Canucks.
-He was last active as a player with HC Lugano in the Swiss Nationalliga A, and was an ice hockey analyst for NBC Sports and is now an analyst for NHL on TNT and MSG Network.
+Anson Horace Carter (born June 6, 1974) is a Canadian former professional ice hockey right winger who played in the National Hockey League (NHL) for eight teams from 1996 to 2007, most notably with the Boston Bruins, Edmonton Oilers and Vancouver Canucks.
+He was last active as a player with HC Lugano in the Swiss Nationalliga A. After retiring from professional hockey, he joined NBC Sports as an analyst and is now currently an analyst for NHL on TNT and MSG Network.

 Carter is also the founder of Big Up Entertainment, a record label specializing in hip hop music.
-He attended high school at Agincourt Collegiate Institute and attended college and played collegiately at Michigan State University.
+He attended high school at Agincourt Collegiate Institute and attended Michigan State University where he played at the college level.
 He is of Bajan descent.

 Early life

-Anson Carter was born on June 6, 1974 in Toronto, Ontario and would go on to change the face of his sport by excelling in the National Hockey League (NHL).
-He grew up in the Scarborough section of Toronto as the middle child of three in the Carter family.
-His parents Horace and Val-ma emigrated from Barbados.
-He started playing hockey seriously at the age of eight—a rather late start for a kid growing up in Canada.
-By the time he reached high school many of his peers had drifted to other sports, but Carter stuck with hockey.
-He had decided to become a doctor and thought that hockey would be an excellent way for a Canadian kid to get into one of the top colleges in the United States.
-Carter followed his plan and received a scholarship to play hockey at Michigan State University (MSU) in 1992.
-Although he did enroll in the pre-med program, Carter’s plans soon changed when he began to excel at his sport.
+Anson Carter was born on June 6, 1974, in Toronto, Ontario.
+He is one of three children of Horace and Valma Carter, who emigrated from Barbados.
+He started playing hockey seriously at the age of eight.
+Carter received a scholarship to play hockey at Michigan State University (MSU) in 1992.